Engaging the supply chain

 If you’ve started your carbon measurement journey, you will have noticed that emissions are measured in three categories that align with the Greenhouse Gas (GHG) Protocol: Scope 1, Scope 2, and Scope 3.

 These categories allow for a granular look at your carbon footprint, and show where you can make reductions.
-For many businesses, Scope 3 – the value chain – accounts for the majority of carbon emissions.
+For many businesses, Scope 3 – comprising the value chain – accounts for the majority of carbon emissions.

 Because Scope 3 is outside your direct control, it can be difficult to create change and reduce emissions.
 The best way to do so is to engage your supply chain to begin their own carbon measurement and reduction journey.